andgineer/cookiecutter-python-package/README.md

 ## Features

 - **Python Package Setup**: Scaffold for creating a Python package.
 - **Virtual environment**: Convenient creation/activation with a single command.
 Optionally use blazingly fast `uv`.
+Alternatively supports Anaconda envs.
 - **Aux scripts**: Optionally Python scripts with Invoke or BASH with Makefile.
 - **GitHub Actions for CI**: Automated workflows for Continuous Integration.
 - **Publishing to PyPI**: Workflow for packaging and distributing your project on [PyPI](https://pypi.org/).